opensearch-project/.github/SECURITY.md

 *Giving credit where credit is due, this policy is heavily influenced by the [Xen Project’s security response process](https://xenproject.org/developers/security-policy/), that was put to the test during the [embargo period for XSA-108 back in 2014](https://xenproject.org/2014/10/22/xen-project-security-policy-improvements-get-involved/) and improved its clarity around managing the pre-disclosure list and the deployment of fixes during embargo.
 We are standing on the shoulders of these battle-tested giants.*

-## The Security Response Team (SRT)
+## Security Response Team (SRT)

-The OpenSearch Security Response Team (SRT) comprises of a subset of the project’s maintainers responsible for looking after the project’s security, including the security issue response process outlined below.
-New SRT members can only be nominated by current SRT members.
+The OpenSearch Security Response Team (SRT) is comprised of a subset of the project’s maintainers responsible for looking after the project’s security, including the security issue response process outlined below.
+New SRT members are nominated by current SRT members.

 SRT will address reported issues on a best effort basis, prioritizing them based on several factors, including severity.